Maxie Williams

-Maxie Foy Williams (June 28, 1940 – July 7, 2009) was an American football offensive lineman in the American Football League and the National Football League.
-He was drafted by the Houston Oilers in the 10th round of the 1965 AFL Draft and also played for the Miami Dolphins.
+Maxie Foy Williams (June 28, 1940 – July 7, 2009) was an American football offensive lineman in the American Football League (AFL) and the National Football League (NFL).
+He was selected by the Houston Oilers in the 10th round of the 1965 AFL draft and also played for the Miami Dolphins.
 Williams played college football at Southeastern Louisiana.

 Early years

 Williams played high school football at Granite Falls High School in Granite Falls, North Carolina.
 During his junior year, he was a part of the Granite Falls High 1956 North Carolina state champion football team.

 College career

 After graduating from high school, Williams would serve in the U.S. Army from 1958 to 1961.
 Following that, he then played college football at Southeastern Louisiana.
 As an offensive lineman, he was an All-American as a senior, and twice named to the All-Gulf State Conference team.
-In 1973, Williams was induced into the Southeastern Louisiana Athletics Hall of Fame.
+In 1973, Williams was inducted into the Southeastern Louisiana Athletics Hall of Fame.